Argentina

 "Secular" Lithuanian clubs operate on Saturdays.
 They include bars, libraries, Lithuanian item exhibitions, event halls for dancing and choir singing.
 Their activities are almost exclusively Lithuanian (save for the times the premises are rented out).
 On the other hand, the church (the complex of which also includes a Lithuanian museum, school, and monastery) has slowly drifted away towards a more general membership.
 Still, many of the parishioners have Lithuanian roots and the complex is arguably the richest in Lithuanian artworks.

 A small (pop.
-100 000) city of Beriso is unique in Argentina as most of its inhabitants are descendants of the ~1900-1940 immigrants and they care about their roots more than in nearly all other cities of the world.
-In Beriso it is very important to belong to an ethnic club (to the youth and kids as well), to participate in the annual Immigrant festivals.
+100 000) city of Berisso is unique in Argentina as most of its inhabitants are descendants of the ~1900-1940 immigrants and they care about their roots more than in nearly all other cities of the world.
+In Berisso, it is very important to belong to an ethnic club (this is popular among the youth and kids as well), to participate in the annual Immigrant festivals.
 Lithuanians, ~3000 of whom once migrated here, are no exception.

 Rosario Lithuanian heritage sites